Scroll To Top

 It quickly becomes clear then that choosing a life of love requires us to change just about every aspect of our lives – to change how we spend our days.
 It involves shifting our lifestyle away from consumption and toward more sustainable activities such as:

-• biking or taking public transit
+• biking, walking or taking public transit

 • becoming more self-reliant (i.e., learning how to repair belongings, sewing, growing food or taking skill-building classes)